void

 michalovce.jpg

-Michalovce is a place the train must have passed already as it is commented before Medzilaborce that the Germans from Kašperské Hory were still singing, but that their enthusiasmn had vained after they had seen the war cemeteries and the torn pieces of uniform in the devastated Laborec Valley.
+Milovice is a place the train must have already passed, as it is mentioned before Medzilaborce that the Germans from Kašperské Hory were still singing, but their enthusiasm had waned after they saw the war cemeteries and the torn pieces of uniform in the devastated Laborec Valley.

 Background

-Michalovce is, to judge by plot, itinerary and timing, surely what the author thinks of when he writes Milovice.
-The nearest Milovice is a place near Nymburk which had a Soviet military base from 1968 to 1991.
-In 1914 more than half the population of Michalovce were Hungarians and the author has probably translated the name from old maps which still used Hungarian names.
+Milovice is, judging by the plot, itinerary and timing, almost certainly Michalovce.
+The nearest Milovice is a place near Nymburk, which had a Soviet military base from 1968 to 1991.
+In 1914, more than half the population of Michalovce were Hungarians, and the author has probably translated the name from old maps that still used Hungarian names.

 Quote(s) from the novel